atomix/atomix.github.io/copycat/docs/getting-started.md

 ### Defining State Machine Operations

 Copycat replicated state machines are modified and queried by defining operations through which a client and state machine can communicate.
 Operations are replicated by the Copycat cluster and are translated into arguments to methods on the replicated state machine.
-Users must define the interface between the client and the cluster by implementing `Operation` classes that clients will submit to the replicated state machine.
+Users must define the interface between the client and the cluster by implementing [`Operation`][Operation] classes that clients will submit to the replicated state machine.

 Commands are state machine operations that alter the system's state.
 For example, in a map state machine some commands might include `put` and `remove`.
-To implement a state machine command, simply implement the `Command` interface.
-The generic argument to the `Command` interface indicates the return type of the command:
+To implement a state machine command, simply implement the [`Command`][Command] interface.
+The generic argument to the [`Command`][Command] interface indicates the return type of the command:

 ```java
 public class PutCommand implements Command<Object> {